mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 ![media2] [media2]

-Wanting to share content socially (Context), a user (Subject) shares (Verb) a Video (Object) on Twitter (Prepositional Object).
+Wanting to share content socially (Context), a user (Subject) shares (Verb) a video (Object) on Twitter (Prepositional Object).

 ![media3] [media3]

 Working from the moderation UI (Context), an administrator (Subject) bans (Verb) user #23 (Object).
-This illustrates how an end-user can be the direct object of an event, and how someone other than an end-user can be the subject of the event.
+This illustrates how an end-user can be the Object of an event, and how someone other than an end-user can be the Subject of the event.

 <a name="learnings"> </a>
 <h2>5.
 What have we learnt</h2>

-As you can see, it is relatively straightforward to map any digital event into these 6 "slots" of: Subject, Verb, Object, Indirect Object, Prepositional Object and Context.
-This is unsurprising: this fundamental grammar has been accurately modelling events across many human languages across thousands of years.
+As you can see, it is relatively straightforward to map any of the digital events above into these six "slots" of: Subject, Verb, Object, Indirect Object, Prepositional Object and Context.
+This is unsurprising: this core grammar has been unambiguously describing events in many different human languages across thousands of years.

 Going through the above exercise, several further things have become clear to us that we will want to factor into the Snowplow event grammar going forwards: